wbyoung/jsi/_posts/00-01-02-fundamentals-notes.md

 TODO: Common problems included not quite understanding the difference between a variable and what a variable was.
 How can we do a better job of that?

+TODO: Introduction of objects can be improved.
+The confusion centers around the difference between variables and the fact that they _name_ things and the fact that properties name things as well.
+Perhaps there's a way where we can use props and hand them out that will help solidify the idea of what a _string_ or a _number_ or an _object_ are.
+The hard part of that will be how to associate those with symbols, or the variable names.

+TODO: Differentiating the names of variables from the names of parameters needs to be improved.
+For some people, it's been hard to understand that a function has its own variables.
+Those variables don't relate to values outside of the function.

+TODO: Reorder some of the challenges so that a few come before the return value stuff.

+TODO: Consider updating the return value example to not use the return value right away and instead assign it to a variable.

+TODO: Conditionals are only lightly introduced.
+Is it okay the way it is or should we list off the different types of checks that can be done?

+TODO: All challenges can be better defined at this point.
+Also it'd be good to have more challenges to select from.

+TODO: Add notes to this page to cover arrays by demonstrating a few different concepts.
+Accessing/altering values that are outside the length of the array, appending by array[array.length] = 'val'.

 ## Class Flow